Jacob-Daniels/University-Projects/Year_1/README.md

   - A 2D game created in Unity

   <h2>Unit 3:</h2>
-  - A digital copy of a board game, which was created by a team of 3 members
+  - A digital copy of a board game, that was created by a team of 3 members

 </div>